Background pattern

 If you have kidney problems, you should consult your doctor before taking varenicline.
 You may need a lower dose.

-Varenicline Normon is administered orally by mouth.
+Varenicline Normon is administered orally.

 The tablets should be swallowed whole with water or can be taken with or without food.